Parametrically driven Kerr temporal soliton crystals

 We have examined the case of $\delta = 2$, but how do the formation and stability of PDSC change for different values of $\delta$?
 Figure~\ref{fig2_diagram}(b) presents a phase diagram of PDSC as a function of $P$ and $\delta$.
-For clarity, we highlight only the region where stable PDSC exist, with more details on fold and Hopf bifurcations provided in the supplementary document.
-PDSC occupy the regions corresponding to different soliton numbers, with higher soliton counts requiring larger pump strengths.
+For clarity, we highlight only the region where stable PDSC states exist, with more details on fold and Hopf bifurcations provided in Appendix~\ref{sec_bifur_SC}, { which indicates the transition between the PDSC states.} PDSC occupy the regions corresponding to different soliton numbers, with higher soliton counts requiring larger pump strengths.
 Some regions overlap, indicating bistability in PDSC.
 Notably, most soliton crystals are confined to regions where $\delta < 4$.
 This limitation arises because, for a fixed driving $P$, increasing $\delta$ amplifies PDSC peak intensities, leading to greater energy transfer from the pump to the signal.
 Consequently, the pump becomes more depleted, leaving insufficient energy to sustain PDSC at higher detuning.
 The maximum number of solitons is constrained by the cavity round-trip time and soliton duration, allowing up to six solitons in the current configuration.
-Therefore, extending the cavity length $L$ increases the round-trip time $T_\mathrm{R}$, enabling the formation of more solitons.
+Therefore, increasing the normalized round-trip window $T_\mathrm{R}$, while keeping the remaining normalized parameters comparable, can accommodate a larger number of well-separated solitons.